Enquire About This Tour Code BXPA1 Southern Cross

 Optional Excursions: Silver mine tour – US$15 • City tour – US$13 • Hot springs – US$11

 Day 25 to 26 - Uyuní

-Travelling on we head to the desolate town of Uyuní in the south of Bolivia, to visit what is claimed to be the largest salt flat in the world, the brilliantly white and vast Salar de Uyuní.
-We will have an overnight stay here and you will have the opportunity to take an excursion onto the salar in four-wheel-drive vehicles, stopping of at places such as Fish Island, where there are great views of the surrounding lake and giant cacti and llama provide perfect photo opportunities.
+Travelling on we head north to the desolate town of Uyuní, to visit what is claimed to be the largest salt flat in the world, the brilliantly white and vast Salar de Uyuní.
+We will have an overnight stay in Uyuni, and you will have the opportunity to take an excursion onto the salt flats in four-wheel-drive vehicles, stopping off at places such as Fish Island (season dependent) where there are great views of the surrounding lake, and where giant cacti and llama provide perfect photo opportunities.
 The fantastic contrast of the brilliant blue sky (weather permitting of course) and the pure white of the salt flats is surreal.
 This area proves to be a very popular place for some creative photo opportunities.